eeclaire/color-my-www/README.md

 In your index.html, create an array of the elements whose color you want dependent on image uploaded.
 Pass the image url and the element array to the `requestColor` function and call it.

+I created `index.html` as a usage example if you want to check that out!

 ## Sources
 I definitely stole the clarifai javascript started from https://github.com/cassidoo/clarifai-javascript-starter.
 Check it out, it's p cool.